Sanglorian/orcus/Orcus Rulebook - current.md

 The types are:

 - **Acid:** The corrosive spray of a black dragon’s breath and the dissolving enzymes secreted by a black pudding deal acid damage.
-- **Cold:** The infernal chill radiating from an ice devil’s spear and the frigid blast of a white dragon’s breath deal cold damage.
+- **Cold:** The frigid blast of a white dragon’s breath deals cold damage.

 - **Fire:** Red dragons breathe fire, and many spells conjure flames to deal fire damage.

 - **Force:** Force is pure magical energy focused into a damaging form.
-Most effects that deal force damage are spells.
 - **Lightning:** A lightning bolt and a blue dragon’s breath deal lightning damage.
-- **Necrotic:** Necrotic damage, dealt by certain undead and a spell such as *chill touch*, withers matter and even the soul.
+- **Necrotic:** Necrotic damage, dealt by certain undead, withers matter and even the soul.
 - **Poison:** Venomous stings and the toxic gas of a green dragon’s breath deal poison damage.

-- **Psychic:** Mental abilities such as a mind flayer’s psionic blast deal psychic damage.
+- **Psychic:** Mental abilities such as a psionic blast deal psychic damage.

 - **Radiant:** Radiant damage, like that dealt by an angel’s smiting weapon, sears the flesh like fire and overloads the spirit with power.
 - **Thunder:** A concussive burst of sound deals thunder damage.